 You can judge for yourself which uses of myself sound acceptable or unacceptable, and which fall in a gray area somewhere in between.
 Personally, I don't mind myself too much when it appears at the end of a list of names, as in Safire's "Price, Buchanan, and myself" or Boswell's "Sir Joshua Reynolds, Dr. Burney, Dr. Johnson, and myself."
 (Linguists call these "coordinate structures.")
 It also sounds relatively fine to me when the speaker or writer is making a comparison to someone or something else, especially after than, as when John McCain speaks of "serving a cause greater than myself."

-There's no question, however, that myself sometimes gets used by those who think it sounds "more correct, more elevated than plain ol' me," to quote Simon and Julia.
+There's no question, however, that myself sometimes gets used by those who think it sounds "more correct, more elevated than plain ol' me," to quote Julia.
 Arnold Zwicky on Language Log has noted that "people like me" appears more frequently than "people like myself," but "people such as myself" appears more frequently than "people such as me."
 He argues that this is because such as is a more "upscale" alternative to like, and so the fancier-sounding myself is a better match for it.
 There does seem to be a general sense out there that myself is a pronoun wearing its Sunday best.

 A good example of someone trying to use myself in an "elevating" fashion is given at the end of the MWDEU entry, quoting a letter of inquiry received by Merriam-Webster: